 If your circumstances change, you should tell your service provider, who will arrange an assessment to see if your Contribution should change.

 The amount you contribute depends on:

 - Your essential expenses.
 You may qualify for a waiver to ensure that what you pay will be within your means (see below).

 - What type of accommodation you live in.

 - Category A accommodation where there is full-time (24-hour) medical or nursing care

 - Category B accommodation where there is part-time (less than 24-hour) medical or nursing care

 - Category C accommodation (other accommodation, such as independent living settings)

 There is a maximum rate of Contribution.
 If your income is over a certain amount you pay the maximum rate.
 If your income is lower you pay less.
-The Contribution rates for each income band are set out in the tables in Statutory Instrument No. 58 of 2017 (this changed the income bands, from March 2017, so that the contribution rate is not affected by increases in social welfare payment rates).
+The Contribution rates for each income band are set out in the tables in Statutory Instrument No. 106 of 2019.

 |Accommodation||Income above||Maximum Contribution|